botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >In the BSCP exam ***lookout*** for other messages returned that are different and disclose valid accounts on the application and allow the brute force ***identified*** of account passwords, such as example on the [refresh password reset](#refresh-password-broken-logic) function.

+>Once valid username identified from different response message, the perform [brute force](#brute-force) using Burp Intruder on the password.

 [PortSwigger Lab: Username enumeration via subtly different responses](https://portswigger.net/web-security/authentication/password-based/lab-username-enumeration-via-subtly-different-responses)

 # Authentication